 What kind of music can we use in our videos?

 We will start from the basis that we are looking for the highest possible quality for our videos without incurring disproportionate expenses.

-If we wanted to use a famous song in our video, one that sounds daily on the radio for example, we should pay a certain amount of money in royalties – previously agreed with the author and his label – every time our video is reproduced.
-In this article we are not going to dig deep this type of music, since very few companies can afford to spend that amounts on their marketing efforts.
+If we wanted to use a famous song in our video, one that sounds daily on the radio, for example, we should pay a certain amount of money in royalties – previously agreed with the author and his label – every time our video is reproduced.
+In this article we are not going to dig deep this type of music since very few companies can afford to spend those amounts on their marketing efforts.